 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload1 hour seminar per week, visits to workplace for up to 12 hours, workshops up to 6 hours.
+- Face-to face component which may consist of 1 hour of seminar per week, visits to workplace for up to 12 hours and workshops up to 6 hours throughout the semester.

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.